Kairn/cance/README.md

 Determine the number of bytes needed to store the value given in the operand.
 The operand can be an expression or a type name.
 This is evaluated at compile time, and it cannot be used to check memory occupancy at run time (e.g. find the actual size of an array with a pointer to the first element).

 ### String
 C does not have an explicit "String" type like in many other languages, so operators like `+` cannot be applied to them, nor can they be equality checked using `==`.
 C strings are represented as an array of type "char".
 C strings are always terminated by a null character (`\0`, code point 0), so the actual size of the string (or char array) is always 1 byte greater than its literal length.
+String literals (e.g. `"my-awesome-str"`) are allocated in read-only memory and are alive for the lifetime of the program (can be returned by functions directly without a local variable).

 ### Pointer
 A C pointer represents a memory address (size depends on the system) that points to a single byte.
 The type of a pointer only affects how the memory is read by the program and how pointer arithmetic is performed.
 A void pointer (not the same as NULL) can point to any type, but it must be cast to an explicit type before use.

 ### Memory Allocation
-The compiler automatically allocates memory on the stack for static declarations such as local primitive variables, fixed size arrays, and functions, and these pieces of memory will be freed as soon as they go out of scope (their respective pointers will point to invalid memory).
+The compiler automatically allocates memory on the stack for static declarations such as local variables, fixed size arrays, and functions, and these pieces of memory will be freed as soon as they go out of scope (their respective pointers will point to invalid memory).
 When memory is allocated dynamically (e.g. with `malloc`), it is created on the heap and will NOT be cleaned up until the program ends or when freed explicitly in the code.
 Note, when `realloc` is invoked, it takes care of freeing the old memory block pointed by the argument pointer if needed, so the programmer will only need to free the new memory region returned from the function.

+### Keyword - struct
+In essence, a struct is an abstraction of a chunk of memory (with a certain size) and a series of offsets (how deep is each member into the memory).
+Similar to a C array, a pointer to a structure is also a pointer to the first member (with an offset of 0) of the structure.
+Due to memory alignment, the size of a structure can be larger than the sum of the sizes of its members (with padding added between members of different sizes), so memory can sometimes be saved or wasted depending on how the members are ordered in the struct definition.

 ## Syntax Memo
 ### Two \#include styles